 We are a broadcast company primarily engaged in acquiring, developing and operating broadcast properties.
 On September 1, 2017 we sold our Joplin, Missouri and Victoria, Texas television stations.
 The television stations that were sold constituted our entire television segment.
 The historical results of operations for the television stations are presented as discontinued operations for all periods presented (see Note 4).
-As a result of the sale of our television stations and those stations being reported as discontinued operations we only have one reportable segment at December 31, 2018 and 2017.
+As a result of the sale of our television stations and those stations being reported as discontinued operations we only have one reportable segment at December 31, 2019, 2018 and 2017.
 Unless indicated otherwise, the information in the Notes to Consolidated Financial Statements relates to our continuing operations.
-As of February 28, 2019, we owned seventy-nine FM and thirty-four AM radio stations serving twenty-seven markets, including Bellingham, Washington; Columbus, Ohio; Norfolk, Virginia; Milwaukee, Wisconsin; Manchester, New Hampshire; and Des Moines, Iowa.
+As of February 29, 2020, we owned seventy-nine FM, thirty-four AM radio stations and seventy-seven metro signals serving twenty-seven markets, including Bellingham, Washington; Columbus, Ohio; Norfolk, Virginia; Milwaukee, Wisconsin; Manchester, New Hampshire; and Des Moines, Iowa.

-The following table sets forth information about our radio stations and the markets they serve as of February 28, 2019:
+The following table sets forth information about our radio stations and the markets they serve as of February 29, 2020: